SFMOMA’s Travel Program is sponsored by United Airlines, the museum’s official partner in extraordinary experiences.

 Tuesday, April 02, 2019

 A visit to the studio of Takashi Murakami to meet the artist.
 Free afternoon in Tokyo.
 After lunch, a visit to the Mori Art Museum for its ‘Roppongi Crossing’ exhibition of emerging artists.
-Time to explore the galleries and other museums of the area, with additional shopping time.
+A special exhibition of the photographs of Naoya Hatakeyama at Taka Ishii Gallery.
+Evening cocktails and heavy hors d’oeuvres hosted by the Contemporary Art Foundation.

 Takashi Murakami Kaikai Kiki studio visit